 Lesbian Pride - How to make pride yours

 Every year we get flooded with the rainbows that used to be a signal for solidarity.
 Now, it’s just a corporate brand-aid for the harm done during the other eleven months as the LGBTQIA+ community gets ignored or worse, condemned.
-(Nope, not referencing a chicken restaurant at all… or a bank who may or may not have just donated to an unnamed governor who doesn’t even want us to say who we are out loud.)
-But lost in the sauce of homophobia is a more specific issue - lesbian erasure, especially during lesbian pride.
+(Nope, not referencing a chicken restaurant at all… or a bank that may or may not have just donated to an unnamed governor who doesn’t even want us to say who we are out loud.)
+But lost in the sauce of homophobia is a more specific issue - lesbian erasure, especially during pride.
 Women who love women have been busting their lovely lady lumps for the evolution of the revolution since the jump… and yet no one knows who Stormé is but you’re going to learn today.

-There are several flags representing lesbian pride, each with its own subsect of lesbianism.
+There are several flags representing femme pride, each with its own subsect of lesbianism.
 The original lesbian pride flag, the labrys, is purple with a black inverted triangle.
 Within the black triangle is an ax.
 There is controversy around this flag now since it has been used by trans-exclusionary radical feminists (TERFs) and because it was created by a man.

-A few years afterward, we saw a new flag that represented more of the gender spectrum within the lesbian community, and later, a flag that looked more like the gay pride flag with the double Venus was adopted.
+A few years afterward, we saw a new flag that represented more of the gender spectrum within the community, and later, a flag that looked more like the gay pride flag with the double Venus was adopted.

 No one flag seems to represent all groups, and thus, no one flag is THE flag for lesbian pride whether at actual Pride or in general.